ahemphill/Strava-Design-Challenge/README.md

 #Strava Design Challenge

-##Prepared by Adam Hemphill for Chris Donahue and team Ñ May 28, 2014
+##Prepared by Adam Hemphill for Chris Donahue and team &mdash; May 28, 2014

 ### Brief
 >#### Design Challenge